 - C.3.16.1.3.1 The Contractor shall provide emergency service call services between regular examinations of facility equipment.
 The Contractor shall perform emergency services on a twenty-four (24) hour basis, seven (7) days a week.
 The Contractor shall provide response times in accordance with the following: - a.
 Respond within fifteen (15) minutes to emergency service calls, service calls that consist of correcting failures during Normal Occupant Working Hours that constitute an immediate danger to personnel or property. - b.
-Respond within two hours (2) to service calls at other than Normal Occupant Working Hours when it is an obvious fire, life, safety emergency, damage to the building is occurring, and or when the COTR, or designated representative, has determined it is an emergency; - c.
-Remain on the job until each emergency situation is corrected or mitigated; and
+Respond within two hours (2) to service calls at other than Normal Occupant Working Hours when it is an obvious fire, life, safety emergency, damage to the building is occurring, and or when the COTR, or designated representative, has determined it is an emergency;

-- d.
+- c.
+Respond to service shall require an emergency response to any service call, repair, adjustment, or other problem(s) identified to the Contractor by the District or the tenant agency; and - d.
+Remain on the job until each emergency situation is corrected or mitigated; and - e.
 Ensure any required additional support shall be onsite within two (2) hours. - C.3.16.1.3.2 Failure to comply with the emergency service call requirement may be a cause for the CO to have the Work performed by others and the cost of such Work deducted from the payment due to the Contractor. - C.3.16.1.3.3 The hourly emergency rates outlined in section B.4 shall only apply when an act of God or something other than an equipment failure caused the emergency.
 Where the COTR determines that the Contractor did everything in their power to prevent any catastrophic or simple failure, such type of callback may be reimbursable.